ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

   <img src="./img/signup_flow.png" alt="Placeholder for ApproveInput, ApproveButton, SubscribeButton, and StepIndicator" />
 </div>

 > Daisy Widget is just one of three possible ways for your users to pay with Daisy.
 If you're looking for even more flexibility, you can build everything you need directly with [Daisy SDK](https://docs.daisypayments.com/tutorial-Daisy-SDK.html).
-If you're looking for an almost-no-code solution, check out [Invitations](https://docs.daisypayments.com/tutorial-Invitations.html).
+If you're looking for an almost-no-code solution, check out [Payment Links](https://docs.daisypayments.com/tutorial-Payment-Links.html).

 ---
 ## <a id="Installation" class="anchor"></a>Installation and Set Up